AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ![alt text](assets/images/images-for-readme/contact-page-nav.png)
 The navbar has been repeated on the contact page, but with the link to the current page removed for simplicity.
 Here the user can navigate back to the other sections of the index.html page.

+### Alternative ideas to implement

+It could be beneficial to users with a library of video segments on different exercises and yoga styles.

 # Testing:

+The site has been simulated via Chromes Devtools on Galaxy Z Fold 5, iPad Pro and responsive setting through all breakpoints listed in the media queries.

 [W3C Markup Validator](https://validator.w3.org/) - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fandylang81.github.io%2FPortfolio-Project-1---HTML-CSS-Essentials%2Findex.html)